 - Follow up: What do you see on your calendar in the short-term that energizes you?

 This set of questions helps uncover the what motivates an employee.
 For managers, understanding what motivates and demotivates employees is a crucial part in engaging them in their work.

 Leading questions leave little room for authenticity.
 It can also be disempowering to the employee – something that should absolutely be avoided in performance conversations.

-You forgot to read the document, didn’t you?
+You forget to read the document, didn’t you?